FAQ list for LCD driver libraries

 Does the library support C-compiler YYYY?

-The LCD-driver library is written in pure C and therefore only requires a standard-conforming C, C++ or EC++ compiler.
-In practice most embedded C compilers on the market can be used.
-For embedded PC's or systems using the 80x86 CPU family the library can be compiled with Windows or DOS PC compilers.
+The LCD-driver library is written in pure C, so it only requires a standard-conforming C, C++ or EC++ compiler.
+In practice, most embedded C compilers on the market can be used.
+For embedded PC's or systems using the 80x86 CPU family, the library can be compiled with Windows or DOS PC compilers.

-Only if the wide-char text functions are used in connection with use of extended character sets then the compiler must support the wchar_t type defined in the newer C99 standard (ISO/IEC C standard 9899:1999 and later).
+The only exception is if the wide-char text functions are used in connection with the use of extended character sets: in this case the compiler must support the wchar_t type defined in the newer C99 standard (ISO/IEC C standard 9899:1999 and later).

-If your compiler does not support the new wchar_t type then extended characters can still be handled in normal C strings by use of multi-byte characters.
+If your compiler does not support the new wchar_t type, extended characters can still be handled in normal C strings by using multi-byte characters.

 Can my CodeVisionAVR compiler be used with library ?

-It require different pointer types for pointers to ROM and RAM objects.
+It requires different pointer types for pointers to ROM and RAM objects.

-Although use of a full C standard conformant compiler is recommended, then the library can still be used with such compilers which require use of different intrinsic pointer types dependent on wether the objects is located in ROM and RAM.
+Although the use of a full C-standard-conformant compiler is recommended, the library can still be used with compilers that require the use of different intrinsic pointer types depending on whether the objects are located in ROM or RAM.

-Such pointer limitations can be overcomed by mapping the compilers intrinsic memory type qualifers to type qualifer names in the library.
+Such pointer limitations can be overcome by mapping the compiler's intrinsic memory type qualifiers to type qualifier names in the library.
 See Advanced FAQ list for more information.

 What exactly is an LCD-controller "family"?

-All LCD controllers which use the same basic command set and register layout are said to be members of the same "family", because they are equivalent from a software point of view.
+LCD controllers that use the same basic command set and register layout are said to be members of the same "family", because they are equivalent from a software point of view.

 The same LCD-driver software can be used with all variants in the LCD-controller family.
 The individual LCD controllers may come from different LCD-controller vendors.